|

 These Homemade Croissants are golden and crispy on the outside, and buttery and flaky on the inside.
 While croissants in general require a lot of rolling of dough, rising time and patience, these croissants use a method that makes them easier to incorporate the buttery layers.
 The dough is rolled into circles, coated in a generous layer of butter, then layered on top of each other.
 The result?
 A perfectly baked croissant with less rolling and chill time.

-Because this dough has a long rise time, the water does not need to be the usual 110F when mixing the dough.
+Because this dough has a long rise time, the milk does not need to be the usual 110F when mixing the dough.
 Aim for the milk to be 100F.
 The dough will still rise, just rise in a slower manner, which is what you want.

 The dough is covered and left to chill in the fridge overnight or up to 24 hours.
 The next day, the stack of dough is rolled into a 16 inch circle, then cut into triangles.